 Are you still resident in your home country?

-Then you will need to apply for a visa for the purpose of self-employed occupation at the competent German mission near you.
+In this case, you will need to apply for a visa for the purpose of self-employed occupation at the relevant German mission near you.
 The points of contact in your home country can be found on our "Local contacts" map.

-Before you apply, you should ask your competent German mission about the documentation you will require.
-You might also find support at the German Chambers of Commerce and at German Business Associations abroad.
+Before you apply, you should ask the relevant German mission about the documentation you will require.
+You can also find support at the German Chambers of Commerce and at German Business Associations abroad.
 Similarly, institutions in the place where you intend to take up residence may be able to help: for example the Chambers of Industry and Commerce or the “Welcome Centres” which have been set up in some German states.

-The German mission abroad will send your visa application to the foreigners authority (Ausländerbehörde) at your future place of residence in Germany.
-The foreigners authority will involve other agencies and professional associations as necessary.
+The German mission abroad will send your visa application to the immigration authority (Ausländerbehörde) at your future place of residence in Germany.
+The immigration authority will involve other agencies and professional associations as necessary.
 Processing your application will normally take two to four months.
 On the basis of the outcome, the German mission abroad will decide whether it can grant an entry visa for the occupation you would like to pursue.
-The entry visa is usually valid for a period of three months, and once you are in Germany, it will need to be converted into a term residence permit by the foreigners authority.
-You will not require an entry visa if you are a citizen of Australia, Canada, Israel, Japan, the Republic of Korea, New Zealand or the USA.
+The entry visa is usually valid for a period of three months, and once you are in Germany, it will need to be converted into a term residence permit by the immigration authority.
+You will not require an entry visa if you are a citizen of Australia, Canada, Israel, Japan, the Republic of Korea, New Zealand, the United Kingdom of Great Britain and Northern Ireland or the USA.
 Citizens of these states can enter Germany without a visa, and will then need to apply for a residence permit within three months.

 A residence permit for the purpose of self-employment will allow you to set up a self-employed or freelance business in Germany.
 Find out here what kind of business set-up is most suitable for you.